 The Federal Motor Carrier Safety Administration (FMCSA), a division of the federal Department of Transportation (DOT), retains safety information for every commercial carrier that drives on public roads.
 It also keeps a safety record for every trucking company or independent owner-operator.
-Although it stores several types of documents, the Company Safety Profile (CSP) is by far the most comprehensive.

 The term private motor carrier refers to a commercial trucking company that transports the cargo it produces rather than outsourcing the job to another company or independent owner-operator.
 Businesses that operate as a private motor carrier typically produce, sell, or use the cargo it produces and transports.
-The main thing that distinguishes a private motor carrier from other types of motor carriers is that they do not deliver anyone else’s goods, and they do not make deliveries for financial compensation.

 The ongoing trucker shortage has led companies of all sizes to actively recruit and hire new drivers – at attractive and appealing rates.
 In order to secure one of those jobs, though, you need to get your commercial driver’s license, or CDL.
 Learning more about the different types of commercial drivers licenses makes it easy to determine your training path and make the most effective and efficient decisions for your career.

 You’ve done everything right – your drivers are experienced, careful and well-trained, your trucks are well-maintained and up-to-date and everyone is complying with regulatory laws – but you still had an accident.
 It happens to everyone eventually, and it’s why you have commercial coverage for your fleet of trucks and vans anyway.
-Learning more about the insurance process can help you get through the aftermath of an accident and move forward.

 The term bobtail typically means that a truck has no trailer attached to it.
 If you work for an employer, that company typically provides primary liability coverage while you are delivering the goods.
 Since this policy does not cover the times when you are driving but not delivering goods, it is a good idea to obtain bobtail liability insurance for these situations.
 (It’s really important to have the proper insurance.)